ecmdeveloper/ecmdeveloper.github.io/plugin/console-projects.md

 }
 ```

-If you want to generate the Java Class then you can start the wizard using the standard New wizard of Eclipse.
-The wizards for Content Engine and CMIS client classes are both located in the ECM developer category.
+If you want to generate the Java Class then you can start the wizard using the standard New Class wizard of Eclipse.
+The wizard for the Content Engine Console class is also located in the ECM developer category.

 * In the first page the basic characteristics of the Java class is configured:<br>
 ![new_console_project_class]({{ site.url }}/plugin/images/new_console_project_class.png)